Irrelon/ForerunnerDB/readme.md

 when you make changes to ForerunnerDB.
 To control data binding see [Switching Off Two-Way Data Binding](#switching-off-two-way-data-binding)

+> TWO-WAY BINDING CAVEAT - PLEASE NOTE: Two way data binding will not work from a ForerunnerDB view.
+If you need data in ForerunnerDB to update when changes are made using ng-model you must not use a db.view()

 ## Binding From a Collection to a Single Scope Object
 If you wish to only bind a single document inside a collection or view to a single object in AngularJS you can do so by passing the $single option: